12 Top-Rated Things to Do in Peoria, Illinois

 Address: 5805 North Knoxville Avenue, Peoria, Illinois

-Under 20 miles west of downtown, Jubilee College State Park provides an easy natural getaway and many recreational outlets to explore.
-A designated State Historic Site, this state park encompasses more than 3,000 acres surrounding the former location of Jubilee College, one of the earliest educational enterprises in Illinois.
+Jubilee College State Park provides an easy natural getaway under 20 miles west of downtown.
+This state park and designated State Historic Site encompasses more than 3,000 acres surrounding the former location of Jubilee College, one of the earliest educational enterprises in Illinois.

 Hikers, mountain bikers, and horseback riders often take advantage of the 40-plus miles of multi-use trails that span the park.
 Snowmobilers and cross-country skiers use the same corridors during the winter.
 A seasonal campground at Jubilee College State Park accommodates recreational vehicles and tents.